-92 The said lessees shall, within Three months after the passing of this Act, place at interest on fixed deposit the sum of Five thousand Pounds, in the name of the Treasurer of the Colony, in some bank in Hobart to be approved of by the said Treasurer, and shall deliver to the Treasurer the deposit receipt for such sum.
+92 The said lessees shall, within Three months after the passing of this Lessees to deposit Act, place at interest on fixed deposit the sum of Five thousand Founds, £5000. in the name of the Treasurer of the Colony, in some bank in Hobart to be approved of by the said Treasurer, and shall deliver to the Treasurer the deposit receipt for such sum.

-The said lessees shall be entitled to the interest on such deposit of Five thousand Pounds during the period it remains in the name of the

-Treasurer in such Bank as aforesaid.
+The said lessees shall be entitled to the interest on such deposit of Five thousand Pounds during the period it remains in the name of the Treasurer in such Bank as aforesaid.

-The Treasurer shall transfer or deliver the said deposit receipt to the said lessees as soon as the Minister shall report to him that the said railway has been constructed to the extent of Five miles in accordance with the provisions of this Act, and shall do any other act necessary to enable the said lessees to obtain payment thereof.
+The Treasurer shall transfer or deliver the said deposit receipt to the said lessees as soon as the Minister shall report to him that the said railway has been constructed to the extent of Five miles in 3 8 7 27 12 .
+3 4. accordance with the provisions of this Act, and shall do any act reasonably required to enable the said lessees to obtain payment of the

-If the railway shall not be so constructed to the extent of Five miles with due expedition to the satisfaction of the Minister, the said sum of Five thousand Pounds and all interest accruing thereon shall be absolutely forfeited to Her Majesty and shall become part of the Consolidated Revenue Fund of the Colony.
+If the said railway shall not be so constructed to the extent of Five miles with due expedition to the satisfaction of the Minister, the said sum of Five thousand Pounds and all interest accruing thereon shall be absolutely forfeited to Her Majesty and shall become part of the Consolidated Revenue Fund of the Colony.